bcdev/dashi/docs/components.md

 Given here is a list of the components supported by chartlets.

-Using the Python package, they are be imported from the `chartlets.components` module, e.g.
+Using the Python package, they can be imported from the `chartlets.components` module, e.g.

 ```python